Relationships and Sex Education and Health Education

 (DfE, 2019, Relationships Education, Relationships and Sex Education and Health Education)

 During the Summer term, Year 4, 5 and 6 will all be taught their year group's unit of 'Growing and Changing'.
-A letter has been sent out to parents regarding the objects your child will be taught.
+A letter has been sent out to parents regarding when this will be taught.

-If you require any more information on how we teach the RSE curriculum at East Ward, please speak to Miss Geelan.
+If you require any more information on how we teach the RSE curriculum at East Ward, please speak to Mrs Neville.

 Please click on the link below to open the documents which will give you more information:

 Parents guide to the RSE curriculum

 How our SCARF scheme covers the key objectives of the RSE curriculum

 Here are some examples of the resources that are used for teaching the 'Growing and Changing' unit in an age-appropriate way: